nealef/docker/puppet/README.md

 Autosigning is turned *on* in puppet.conf.

 In addition, ```confdir``` is ```/opt/puppet/``` and ```vardir``` is ```/opt/varpuppet/```, and both the ```confdir``` and ```vardir``` are marked as data volumes in the Dockerfile.
 This makes it easy to use data-only containers.

+Container runs puppet v4 so v3 clients will not be able to connect.

 To use this container:
 ---